15 Things You Should Know Before Travelling To Costa Rica

 Another thing you should know when visiting Costa Rica is that weather apps are completely useless.
 I quickly gave up on them once I realised they were never right (there are NO daily thunderstorms from morning to evening).
 The weather is just too unpredictable!

-14. The food isn’t too great
+14. The food is pretty basic

 I don’t know how spoiled you are when it comes to food, but for those of you who appreciate fine dining and a variety of tastes and ingredients, I wouldn’t get my expectations up too high.
 I’m not saying the food is bad: you can get a really tasty rice with chicken & fries for a decent price.
 However, I wasn’t the biggest fan of the national dish (red beans with rice and plantains) and in general, the options were quite limited.